The Robotaxi Rollout #3: Scaling Robotaxis in a New City

-In our previous article, we reviewed the challenges of building large charging hubs and discussed how the addition of smaller, more centrally located AV “micro-hubs” with hands-free charging might provide a solution.
+In the previous blog, we reviewed the challenges of building large charging hubs and discussed how the addition of smaller, more centrally located AV “micro-hubs” with hands-free charging might provide a solution for the scaling phase.

-Autonomous vehicles are still rare to see on the roads, but the success in several cities around the world (Waymo is performing 100k commercially paid rides/week when this was written, Baidu’s robotaxi unit expects profitability by 2025) is helping build the use case as a better transport solution.
+Autonomous vehicles are still rare to see on the roads, but the success in several cities around the world (Waymo is performing 250k commercially paid rides/week when this blog was last updated, Baidu’s robotaxi unit expects profitability by 2025) is helping build the use case as a better transport solution.
 The challenge for robotaxi companies today is expanding their operations into new markets opting for a city-by-city approach until they can support the infrastructure to support a state, regional or national network.

 The case for big bold hubs

 So are large hubs bad?
 Not at all.
 Large hubs provide fast charging and serve as a central location to perform basic fleet needs like cleaning and maintenance, and their main asset is that they are great at efficiency.
-This could be the best solution for many use cases, especially fleets that operate cyclical routes such as buses, delivery vehicles, ports and airports, and municipal waste disposal - all areas in which city leaders are attempting to decarbonize.
-But while large hubs do serve a valuable function, using large hubs exclusively presents many challenges when it comes to launching a robotaxi fleet in a new city.
+In the first phase of a robotaxi roll-out the operators want to be in control of all key elements of the operation to assure the user experience.
+Large hubs with all functions in one place provide just that ability.
+But while large hubs do serve a valuable function, using large hubs exclusively presents challenges when it comes to scaling a robotaxi fleet in a city.

 Start small and scale

 This is where the small charging hub idea comes in.
+Once the core service is deployed and supported by a few large all-in service hubs, smaller hubs could support the most frequently occurring task: charging.
 Smaller hubs are much easier to realize as they require less power and space and can be placed in more locations.
-What if we could start by building smaller charging hubs all over the city, maybe in available parking lots?
+What if we could start building smaller charging hubs all over the city, maybe in available parking lots?
 This way we can achieve coverage faster, the moment a robotaxi service gets approval from local government.
 And as we covered in our last blog, a dense network of smaller charging hubs could also reduce transit time to a charger, minimizing deadmiles, and thus increasing the amount of time on the road generating revenue.

 Retrofitting existing infrastructure